 A wallet address looks like this: 16KRo4Zfp7f5tGwdoKCAnLJXj1PVSbOnDl

-- While software running on a blockchain, a personal blockchain wallet is defined by a randomly generated 32 alphanumeric characters called the wallet address, the same way a bank account is defined by a bank account number.
+- While software runs on a blockchain, a personal blockchain wallet is defined by a randomly generated 32 alphanumeric characters called the wallet address, the same way a bank account is defined by a bank account number.

 - To maintain the privacy of transactions in a wallet, most wallets will automatically generate a new address for each new transaction.
 However, a user can receive or send assets to previously used addresses and the assets will still end up in the same wallet.